 - Discharge from the penis

 - Redness, swelling, or itching of the opening of the urethra at the tip of the penis

-- Swelling and tenderness of the testicles
+- Swelling and tenderness of one or both testicles

 Chlamydia and gonorrhea often occur together.
 The symptoms of chlamydia infection may be similar to symptoms of gonorrhea, but they continue even after treatment for gonorrhea is finished.

 Gonorrhea is a common sexually transmitted infection (STI).Read Article Now Book Mark Article